-Third, in the regulatory Internal Model Approach (IMA) for Pillar I bank models, the 10-day $\var$ and 10-day $\ES$ at the confidence levels $\alpha=1\%$ and $\alpha=2.5\%$, respectively, are the key reference market risk capital metrics, see \cite{Bas2006,Bas2019} for details.\footnote{In most practical applications the confidence level $\alpha$ is set to $1\%$, $2.5\%$, or $5\%$.
+(C) In the regulatory Internal Model Approach (IMA) for Pillar I bank models, the 10-day $\var$ and 10-day $\ES$ at the confidence levels $\alpha=1\%$ and $\alpha=2.5\%$, respectively, are the key reference market risk capital metrics, see \cite{Bas2006,Bas2019} for details.\footnote{In most practical applications the confidence level $\alpha$ is set to $1\%$, $2.5\%$, or $5\%$.
 Two main conventions are used when quoting confidence levels for $\var$ and $\ES$: the left-tail convention, adopted in this work and common in the risk measurement literature, and the right-tail convention, which reports thresholds of the form $1-\alpha$ (e.g., $99\%$, $97.5\%$, $95\%$) and is more widespread in risk management and regulatory practice, where the right tail represents losses.} Although the risk measures themselves are fixed, regulatory and supervisory bodies rarely prescribe explicit estimation formulas.
 Two notable exceptions are the following locally implemented formulas used for Pillar I capital calculations: the minimal Stressed VaR formula under the Basel II framework \cite[Article 10.2]{PRA2020} and the EU Stress Scenario Risk Measure under the Basel III framework \cite[Article 11]{EU2024_397}.
 More generally, regulatory and supervisory texts specify desired properties of estimators -- such as conceptual soundness, proven backtesting track record, or distribution-free character -- rather than their explicit form, see e.g. \cite[Section 5.3]{EGIM}, \cite[Section 10]{PRA2020}, \cite[Market Risk Standards \& Risk Management Standards]{CBUAE}, or \cite[Section 4.5]{HKMA2024}.
 In practice, market risk estimators are often non-parametric and based on order statistics from historical simulation P\&Ls, i.e., sorted P\&L sample values.
 For $\var$ and $\ES$, the estimators are typically linear combinations of order statistics, with coefficients independent of the distribution of $X$; see \cite{EBA2025} for typical VaR look-back period and weighting choices.
-These observations further motivates the relevance of the (comonotonic) CRE representations developed in this paper.
-We refer to Section~\ref{sec:ES-Lestimator} for a more detailed discussion of various nonparametric $\ES$ estimations.